-Currently, there are a number of Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. and targeted anticancer drugs approved or under investigation for the treatment of lymphoma that can be taken by mouth, either in liquid or tablet/capsule form.
+Currently, there are a number of chemotherapy and targeted anticancer drugs approved or under investigation for the treatment of lymphoma that can be taken by mouth, either in liquid or tablet/capsule form.
 Oral agents are just as effective and can have similar side effects as anticancer drugs that are given intravenously.

 Oral agents are a convenient option for patients because they can be taken at home.
 However, as patients are typically responsible for ensuring they take their pills, there may be an increased risk of medication errors, such as forgetting/skipping pills or self-adjusting the dosage, which can compromise the effectiveness of the anticancer therapy.

 It is critical that patients take all medications as prescribed to maximize the effectiveness of the treatment and to minimize toxicity and negative therapeutic outcomes.